Home education

 If you've decided that home education is right for you and your family you'll need information and advice to help you organise your curriculum and schedule.

-Find out more about home-educating siblings of different ages or a home educating a child with special educational needs and boost your confidence as a home educator with expert tips.
+Find out more about how to structure a day of home schooling, home-educating siblings of different ages or home educating a child with special educational needs and boost your confidence as a home educator with expert tips.
+You can also share the first-person experiences of UK home educators who choose at home learning.

 Key home learning skills for every year group